 Ian has been with Plan International Canada since June 2013.
 In his role as VP, Finance, he is responsible for the development of the organization’s financial management strategy.

 Originally from England, where he qualified as a Chartered Accountant, Ian has over 20 years of experience leading finance teams.
 Before Plan International Canada, he held senior finance roles across a diversified range of international organizations — including consumer goods, financial services and travel, as well as time as an entrepreneur.
 He has led acquisitions, mergers and sales of companies, and has a strong background in financial change management and process improvement.

-Lisa Chicules engages the Canadian public in Plan International Canada’s work as Vice-President of Communications and Public Engagement.
+Lisa Chicules engages the Canadian public in Plan International Canada’s work as Interim Chief Communications Officer.
 Her portfolio includes media and public relations, youth engagement, corporate communications, brand and community engagement, advocacy, as well as digital communications and design.

 Lisa is a brand champion and transformative leader within the marketing and communications industry.
 With over 20 years of experience orchestrating innovations that generate high impact results, including 10 years managing her own consulting business, Lisa has been the driving force behind concept innovation, brand discovery and positioning, and change management for a variety of corporate, private, and not for profit organizations, such as: Leo Burnett, Cossette, Tim Horton’s and the Heart and Stroke Foundation.